Boral Quarries Narangba

 A second phase of heating occurred with the intrusion of the Dayboro granite (tonalite).
 The molten granite melted the shale and greenstone it came into contact with.
 When these beds cooled they formed to:

 - Shale-Blue Hornfels and/or

-Boral's Narangba Quarry is operated under approvals from the Moreton Bay Regional Council and Environmental Heritage Protection (EHP).
+Boral's Narangba Quarry is operated under approvals from the Moreton Bay Regional Council (Council), Department of Environment and Science (DES) and Department of the Environment and Energy (DOEE).
 These approvals include:

 - Town Planning Consent issued by Council